Marketing for Government Contracting Companies

 Information About Products and Services

-Listing products and services may seem obvious, but listing them in such a way as to get found is more complex.
-With government buyers using search engines to investigate vendors, it is essential to structure web pages correctly.
+Listing products and services may seem obvious, but listing them in such a way as to get attention is more complex.
+With government buyers using search engines to investigate vendors, it is essential to get your messaging right and structure web pages correctly.

 Generic descriptions such as “Cloud Solutions” are not helpful to buyers or search engines.
 Buyers will not understand why they should consider your cloud solution instead of your competitor’s.
 Google’s search engine algorithm cannot differentiate this broad search term from other websites using the same description.